Click here to edit using the old editor

 • Integrated Engineering Project

 You will undertake a substantial and independent piece of research into a topic of your choice.
-This project will enable you to integrate the knowledge you have gained throughout your degree in a creative way to solve a real engineering problem, and enhance your employability skills.
+This project will enable you to integrate the knowledge you have gained throughout your degree in a creative way to solve a real engineering problem, as well as enhance your employability skills.

 • Operations Management